 '... c'est surtout la composition qui m'occupe voici ou j'en suis

 fond gris très fin [sketch:] canapé blanc / bleu clair tres fin

-[on left of sketch:] Jo en robe de toile très blanc, la même robe que la fille blanche d'autrefois - cette figure est tout ce que j'ai fait de plus pur - tête charmante.
+[to left of sketch:] Jo en robe de toile très blanc, la même robe que la fille blanche d'autrefois - cette figure est tout ce que j'ai fait de plus pur - tête charmante.
 Le corps, les jambes, etc., se voient parfaitement à travers la robe

-[on right of sketch:] tête blonde, robe de soie blanche jaunatre - ce que l'on appelle foulard - quelque fleurs pourpre foncé tombées par terre près la robe jaunâtre.'
+[to right of sketch:] tête blonde, robe de soie blanche jaunatre - ce que l'on appelle foulard - quelque fleurs pourpre foncé tombées par terre près la robe jaunâtre.'
 2

 [Translation:] '... it is above all the composition that occupies me this is where I have got to

 very delicate grey background / [sketch:] white couch / very delicate light blue

 [to left of sketch:] Jo in a very white linen dress, the same dress as the white girl earlier - the figure is the purest I have done - charming head.
 The body, legs, etc., can be seen perfectly through the dress